 To review the district Academic Calendar, visit www.jarrellisd.org.
-Employee work calendars can be found at www.jarrellisd.org/staff homepage.
+Employee work calendars can be found under the Staff Resources tab.

 Helpful Contacts

 From time to time, employees have questions or concerns.
 If those questions or concerns cannot be answered by supervisors or at the campus or department level, the employee is encouraged to contact the appropriate department as listed below.